Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 • Concomitant pathology in a pregnant woman (diabetes, for example);

-• The age of the mother is over 35 years old, especially if the pregnancy is the first.
+• The mother is over 35 years old, especially if this is the first pregnancy.

-It has been observed that TMS occurs more often in children with Down syndrome, the causes of which are chromosomal abnormalities, including those caused by the above reasons.
-Children with TMS may also be diagnosed with defects in other organs.
+It has been noted that TMS occurs more often in children with Down syndrome, the causes of which are chromosomal abnormalities caused by the reasons listed above, among others.
+Children with TMS may also be diagnosed with defects of other organs.

-The influence of heredity is possible, although the exact gene responsible for the abnormal development of the heart has not yet been found.
-In some cases, the cause is a spontaneous mutation, while the mother denies the possibility of external influences in the form of X-rays, drugs or infections.
+There may be an influence of heredity, although the exact gene responsible for abnormal heart development has not yet been found.
+In some cases, the cause is a spontaneous mutation, while the mother denies the possibility of external influence in the form of x-rays, drugs or infections.

-The laying of organs and systems occurs in the first two months of embryo development, therefore, during this period, it is necessary to protect a very sensitive embryo from all kinds of toxic factors.
-If the heart began to form incorrectly, then then it will not change, and signs of a defect will appear immediately after birth.
+The laying of organs and systems occurs in the first two months of embryo development, therefore during this period it is necessary to protect the very sensitive embryo from all kinds of toxic factors.
+If the heart begins to form incorrectly, then it will not change, and signs of the defect will appear immediately after birth.

 I would like to dwell in more detail on how blood moves through the cavities of the heart and vessels during their transposition, because without understanding these mechanisms it is difficult to imagine the essence of the defect and its manifestations.

-Features of blood flow in TMS are determined by the presence of two closed, unrelated circles of blood circulation.
-From the biology course, everyone knows that the heart "pumps" blood in two circles.
+Features of blood flow during TMS are determined by the presence of two closed, unconnected blood circulation circles.
+From a biology course, everyone knows that the heart “pumps” blood in two circles.
 These streams are separate, but represent a single whole.
-Venous blood leaves the pancreas to the lungs, returning as arterial blood enriched with oxygen to the left atrium.
-From the LV, arterial blood with oxygen enters the aorta, heading to the organs and tissues.
+Venous blood leaves the pancreas into the lungs, returning as arterial blood enriched with oxygen to the left atrium.
+From the LV, arterial blood with oxygen enters the aorta and goes to the organs and tissues.

-In TMS, the aorta begins not in the left, but in the right ventricle, and the pulmonary trunk departs from the left.
-Thus, two circles are obtained, one of which “drives” venous blood through the organs, and the second sends it to the lungs and, in fact, receives it back.
-In this situation, there can be no talk of an adequate exchange, since the oxygenated blood does not reach organs other than the lungs.
+With TMS, the aorta begins not in the left, but in the right ventricle, and the pulmonary trunk arises from the left.
+Thus, we get two circles, one of which “drives” venous blood through the organs, and the second one sends it to the lungs and, in fact, receives it back.
+In this situation, there can be no talk of adequate exchange, since oxygenated blood does not reach other organs besides the lungs.
 This type of defect is called complete TMS.

-It is quite difficult to detect complete transposition in the fetus.
-On ultrasound, the heart will look normal, four-chambered, two vessels will depart from it.
-The diagnostic criterion for the defect in this case can be the parallel course of the main arteries, which normally intersect, as well as the visualization of a large vessel that originates in the left ventricle and is divided into 2 branches - the pulmonary arteries.
+Complete transposition in the fetus is quite difficult to detect.
+On an ultrasound, the heart will appear normal, four-chambered, with two vessels branching off from it.
+Diagnostic criterion The defect in this case may be the parallel course of the main arteries, which normally intersect, as well as visualization of a large vessel that originates in the left ventricle and is divided into 2 branches - the pulmonary arteries.

-It is clear that blood circulation is disturbed to a critical level, and one cannot do without at least some possibility to send arterial blood to the organs.
-Strange as it may sound, other UPUs can come to the aid of a sick little heart.
-In particular, either the ventricles will benefit.
-The presence of such additional communication channels allows you to connect both circles and ensure, albeit minimal, but still the delivery of oxygen to the tissues.
-Additional pathways provide life support before surgery and are present in 80% of patients with TMS.
+It is clear that blood circulation is impaired to critical level, and it’s impossible to do without at least some opportunity to send arterial blood to the organs.
+To help the sick little heart Strange as it may sound, other UPS may come.
+In particular, the ventricles will benefit.
+The presence of such additional communication routes makes it possible to connect both circles and ensure, albeit minimal, delivery of oxygen to the tissues.
+Additional pathways provide vital activity before surgery and are present in 80% of patients with TMS.

-pathways of blood passage pathological for an adult partially compensate for the defect and are present in most patients
+blood flow paths that are pathological for an adult partially compensate for the defect and are present in most patients

-Equally important in relation to the clinic and prognosis is the state of the pulmonary circle of blood flow, the presence or absence of its overload with blood.
+Of no small importance in relation to the clinic and prognosis is the state of the pulmonary blood flow, the presence or absence of its blood overload.
 From this position It is customary to distinguish types of TMS:

 1. With overload or normal pressure in the lungs;